zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ## Verify your version of the Java JDK

-Eclipse requires that you have the **JDK 8** installed.

 ### **Step x (Mac Option)**: JDK Verification on a MAC

 **Note**: Eclipse requires that you have the a Java JDK 8 installed.
 Even if you have a JRE version 8, you still need to verify that you have a JDK 8 installed.

 - Open Terminal window and execute the following command: